-At all Statesman Capitol 10,000 and Austin 10K’r social run events, participants should conduct themselves in a courteous manner, respect all fellow participants, volunteers, event staff, spectators, and members of the community, and adhere to Rules & Restrictions.
+At the Statesman Capitol 10,000 race and all social run events, participants should conduct themselves in a courteous manner, respect all fellow participants, volunteers, event staff, spectators, and members of the community, and adhere to Rules & Restrictions.

-Proper race etiquette is required at all times, including being aware of your surroundings and of announcements and instructions from event officials.
+Proper race etiquette is required at all times, including being aware of your surroundings and of announcements or instructions from event officials.

 Runners may not engage in any verbal or actual misconduct that is abusive, harassing, insulting, or offensive, even if it does not fall within the prohibitions that are outlined in Cap10K Rules & Restrictions.

-Runners should be respectfully quiet during the pre-race announcements and during the playing of the national anthem.
+Runners should be respectful and quiet during the pre-race announcements and during the playing of the national anthem.

-Corrals Please give yourself enough time arrive, use the restroom facilities and enter your corral.
+- Corrals: Please give yourself enough time to arrive, use the restroom facilities and enter your corral.
 Enter only the corral you are assigned to or a slower one.

-The use of mobile devices while participating in the event for tracking your run, staying connected to family members, taking photos or for use after the event is encouraged.
+The use of mobile devices while participating in the event for tracking your run, staying connected to family members, taking photos, or for use after the event is encouraged.
 Please be courteous to others on the course by not blocking participants that are running when taking photos or otherwise using your device.

-Please be considerate in portable toilet lines.
+Please be considerate of portable toilet lines.
 Do not cut in line or into another line.
 Respect that others will use the toilet after you.
-Urinating or defecating in the corrals, at the post-finish corral, or in park is not only discourteous, but also a violation of Cap10K Rules & Restrictions, and you risk disqualification by engaging in such conduct.
+Urinating or defecating in the parking lots, alleys, corrals, or in the park is not only discourteous, but also a violation of Cap10K Rules & Restrictions, and you risk disqualification by engaging in such conduct.